Special Initiatives

 Energy History

 A growing cohort of faculty and graduate students are studying the history of energy from a global perspective, including projects in U.S. history, South and Southeast Asia, Africa, Russia, and elsewhere.
-Collaborative projects in Energy History and Energy Humanities are exploring pedagogical approaches to teaching about energy and studying energy topics across the humanities disciplines.
+Collaborative projects in Energy History and Energy Humanities explore pedagogical approaches to teaching about energy and studying energy topics across the humanities disciplines.
+Energy History Online is a teaching website with primary source units highlighting key aspects of U.S. energy history, including hydropower, coal mining, oil, electricity, etc.

 A collaborative project to develop teaching materials about the environmental history of New Haven.